 Even if someone inside Equestria did show concern for the outside world, what's to stop Celest-A.I. from lying to provide a comforting illusion?
 No one may ever know the horrors going on elsewhere, or be able to do anything to stop it.

 Celest-A.I. non-judgementally satisfies values.
-What's to stop some psychopath from endlessly torturing what amounts to sentient beings for eternity, as long as it vaguely satisfies the definition of "though friendship and ponies"?
+What's to stop some psychopath from endlessly torturing what amounts to sentient beings for eternity, as long as it vaguely satisfies the definition of "through friendship and ponies"?

 One of Hanna/Princess Luna's biggest values at the end of the story is not having screwed up royally.
 And it's nothing Celest-A.I. can't handle.